Bman2386/questrabbit2.0/frontend/src/notes.md

 # TODO:
+## Create Readme
+    - needs to explain what the app is, how it works
+    - highlight code snippets of impressive work
+    - link back to old version
 ## improve readability/maintainability of code
      - organize css (each css file should be with component folder, exclept css resets)
      - ensure functions have explicit names